ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 A chord diagram consists of a number of cells.
 Cell dimensions are specified by `width` and `height`.
 The horizontal number of cells depends on the number of strings.
-The vertical number of cells is `vcells`, which should be 4 or larger to accomodate most common chords.
+The vertical number of cells is `vcells`, which should be 4 or larger to accommodate most common chords.

 The horizontal distance between diagrams is `hspace` times the cell width.
 The vertical distance between lines of diagrams is `vspace` times the cell height.